Let me know if this sounds familiar...

 Imagine what your life would be like if you had unshakeable confidence and could achieve anything you set your mind to.

-That's exactly what the Building Resilience Framework shows you how to do -one simple step at a time.
+That's exactly what the Ultimate Life Survival Guide shows you how to do - one simple step at a time.

-You only have a certain number of hours in the day, so in this stage you’ll learn how to make the most it.
+You only have a certain number of hours in the day, so learn how to make the most it.
 We will use the science of habits and specific streamlining systems to simplify all your daily tasks to make time for what matters most to you.
-You’ll go from feeling stressed out and frazzled, to having everything calm and streamlined.
+You’ll go from feeling stressed out and frazzled, to having everything calm, easy and streamlined.